Last Updated on

 - Dive Destination #2 – Ao Nang Local Islands

 Different scuba diving shops will have slight variations, but generally this is what you can expect for a trip to Koh Phi Phi.
-You will typically go on a bigger dive boat, which can fit anywhere from 30-50 divers.
+Diving in Krabi, you will typically go on a bigger dive boat, which can fit anywhere from 30-50 divers.
 It will take two to three hours to reach the dive sites.
 It is typical for a few dive shops to share the same boat.
 Your dive shop will pick you up at your hotel around 7-7:30am.
 Typical return time is 4:30-5pm for a two dive day, or 5:30-6pm for a three dive day.
 Most dive boats bound for Phi Phi leave from Port Takola, the newest marina located around 15 minutes drive from Ao Nang.

 As of April 2019, there is no regularly scheduled speedboat trip for diving to Koh Phi Phi, although it would be possible to charter a private speedboat through most dive operators on request.
 This would shorten the travel time considerably, to around 45 minutes each way.
+Chartering a speedboat would open many options for diving in Krabi, even at further sites like Koh Haa.

-Since the trip to Phi Phi is long, it helps to have a big and comfortable boat to relax on the way.
+Since the trip to Phi Phi is long, it helps to have a big and comfortable boat to relax on the way to diving in Krabi.
 All of these boats should have an indoor dry area, outdoor shaded area, and sunbathing area.
 Sunscreen is always a good idea, as the sunlight reflected from the ocean is stronger in intensity.
 The trip will generally include light breakfast, lunch, fruit, water, electrolytes, and soft drinks.
 Boats typically have a designated smoking area at the stern, near the dive deck.
 That is the same spot you would make your entry into the water before the dive, typically using a giant stride entry.
 All boats will have at least one marine toilet on board.
 During the boat briefing, the boat chief will remind you not to throw paper or any other products into the toilets!
 It will go straight into the ocean and pollute the underwater environment.
 Safety is essential, so all boats should be equipped with life jackets, emergency flotation, oxygen, and first aid kit.

 Coastal sites – Suitable for both beginners and experienced divers